Unbinder is used to take a dataset filter and return a

 Public Class methods

-Intialize an empty binds
+Intialize an empty binds hash.

 # File lib/sequel/ast_transformer.rb, line 152 def initialize @binds = {} end